 By the time that compartment syndrome was diagnosed and treated, Patrick's leg had become infected and had to be amputated below the knee.
 The defendants admitted liability and Patrick received £225,000 compensation.

 Patrick was a goalkeeper in a football match and was injured in a tackle with the opponent’s striker.
-He was taken to the Wrexham Park Hospital at about 5pm on 31 October 1998.
+He was taken to the Wrexham Park Hospital.
 He had suffered a comminuted fracture of the left fibula and tibula.
 He was x-rayed and admitted to hospital for inter-medullary nailing the following day.

 On the 1 November, surgery took place to stabilise the fractures.
 After the surgery Patrick remained in significant pain, which was difficult to control even with pethidine.
 Movement in his toes was minimal and the pain in the left leg continued to be excruciating.
 He was seen frequently by the nursing staff, but only on rare occasions by the clinical staff.